CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/how-to-configure-client-vpn.md

 **Q: Can I use this to connect to my office?**

 A: You cannot use it as a direct connect.
-To learn more about ways to connect such as persistent VPN or direct connection, please review [Network Access Options for Connecting to the CenturyLink Cloud Platform](../CenturyLink Cloud/network-access-options-for-connecting-to-centurylink-clouds-platform.md).
+To learn more about ways to connect such as persistent VPN or direct connection, please review [Network Access Options for Connecting to the Lumen Cloud Platform](../CenturyLink Cloud/network-access-options-for-connecting-to-centurylink-clouds-platform.md).

 **Q: Do I need to install an OpenVPN server?**